New ad campaign highlights promise of brighter futures for all children.

 In 2015, Kaiser Permanente analysts published a study in the American Journal of Managed Care on the use of Personal Health Records or patient portals, online tools that provide opportunities to email providers, view lab results, refill prescriptions and other tasks.
 PHRs and patient portals hold promise to enhance care quality, improve patient-provider relationships and encourage healthy lifestyle behaviors.

 Across Kaiser Permanente, use of secure email with providers has been associated with improved health outcomes in the areas of diabetes and hypertension.
 The study identified race/ethnicity and written language preference as strong predictors of whether members will choose to register for PHR.
-It found that Asian American, Latino American and African American members were 23 percent, 55 percent and 62 percent less likely to register, respectively, than non-Hispanic white members.
+It found that Asian American, Latino American and African American members were 23%, 55%, and 62% less likely to register, respectively, than non-Hispanic white members.

 The study is an important step in reducing health disparities as it identifies a gap and suggests that increasing PHR adoption will help to ensure that these populations receive the benefits of higher quality health care that are associated with the use of this tool.